DewellGuerand/LINMA2471---Project/report/main.typ

 == Long-Step Path-Following Interior-Point method

-The _Long-Step Path-Following Interior-Point method_ (which we will denote IPM for simplicity) is a second-order method for solving convex optimization problems.
+The _Long-Step Path-Following Interior-Point method_ is a second-order method for solving convex optimization problems.
 The idea is to include the inequality constraints  in the objective with barrier functions (often logarithmic barriers) and also introduce a _barrier parameter_ which we will denote by $t$ that multiplies the original objective function.
 We then solve this problem to obtain a solution $x^(star)(t)$ which depends on the barrier parameter.
 The path ${x^(star)(t) : t > 0}$ is called the _central path_ and as $t->infinity$, we have that $x^(star)(t) -> x^*$.
 Given a generic convex barrier problem, the long-step variant of IPM is described as follows:

 #figure(
   kind: "algorithm",